landonkd/WP-Starter-Kit/README.md

 # WP Starter Kit
-A simple starter theme to jumpstart building WordPress sites.
+A starter theme to eliminate the most redundant tasks and jumpstart building WordPress sites.
 Tested with WordPress 5.8

 ## Core Functionality Plugin